-They have two free versions to make life complicated, one is called Pixlr E, and the other is called Pixlr X.
+They have two versions just to make life complicated, one is called Pixlr E, and the other is called Pixlr X.

 Pixlr E is very basic, but with no learning curve.
 Pixlr X has more bells and whistles and is designed for keen amateurs.
-In this demo, I’ll use Pixlr X.
+In this demo, I’ll use PIXLR X (affiliate).

 For this tutorial, all you need to know is how to convert the image to black and white, adjust the highlights, and overlay a grid.